Arsenal transfers: Gunners move a 'childhood dream' for Wilfried Zaha, says brother | Goal.com

 Arsenal move a 'childhood dream' for Zaha, says brother

-Crystal Palace forward Wilfried Zaha would realise a childhood dream if he was to sign for Arsenal, according to the Ivory Coast forward's brother.
+Crystal Palace forward Wilfried Zaha would realise a childhood dream if he was to sign for Arsenal, according to the Ivory Coast star's brother.

-Zaha's form has seen the club relcutant to part ways with his services and they were reported to have placed a hefty asking price on him in an attempt to ward off any offers.
+And that form has seen the club reluctant to part ways with his services as they were reported to have set a hefty asking price in an attempt to put off any potential suitors.

-The Gunners however have been consistently speculated as a prospective new home for the striker and reportedly tabled a £40m ($50.6m) bid on Monday to tempt him to the Emirates Stadium.
+The Gunners have, however, been consistently linked with the forward and reportedly tabled a £40m ($51m) bid on Monday.

-Now, Zaha's brother Judicael has stated that Zaha would achieve a dream he has held since a young age in making the switch to Arsenal were Palace to let him go, and that he has "given all" to help seal the latter's status as a Premier League contender.
+Now, Zaha's brother Judicael has stated that the player would achieve a dream he has held since a young age in making the switch to Arsenal and suggested that Palace should let him go.

 "Wilfried will always hold Crystal Palace and their fans in the highest regard and all the support they've given means the world to him," he told Sky Sports News.